 How to Fly Drones for Fun

-If you want to fly a drone for fun in the US, there are rules you must follow.
+If you want to fly a drone for fun in the U.S. National Airspace, there are rules you must follow.
 There is even a test that you must take.
 The FAA calls this test, TRUST.
 It stands for The Recreational UAS Safety Test.
 In addition to this test, there are some requirements that the FAA wants you to meet to fly your drone.
 Here is what the FAA requires to fly a drone for fun.

 To fly a drone for personal enjoyment the FAA has these requirements: